hpliddell/hpliddell.github.io/_pages/teaching.md

 <h4><strong>Project-Based Courses </strong></h4>

-<em>Project-based courses at Purdue provide structured, credit-bearing opportunities for faculty-mentored independent study and research at the undergraduate and graduate level. </em>
+<em>Project-based courses at Purdue provide structured opportunities for faculty-mentored independent study and research at the undergraduate and graduate level.
 Prof. Liddell offers independent studies and research projects for credit in both ME and EEE.
-Current Purdue undergraduate students can refer to the undergraduate research webpages for [ME](https://engineering.purdue.edu/ME/Undergraduate/ResearchOpportunities) and [EEE](https://engineering.purdue.edu/EEE/Academics/CurrentStudents/UndergraduateResearchEEE) for more details.
+Current Purdue undergraduate students can refer to the undergraduate research webpages for ME and EEE (see links below) for more details.
-Undergraduate students can take independent studies for credit under course numbers ME 297, ME 498, ME 499, and EEE 498; and graduate students (pursuing non-thesis projects) can take ME 597 and EEE 598.
+Undergraduate students can take independent studies for credit under course numbers ME 297, ME 498, ME 499, and EEE 498; and graduate students (pursuing non-thesis projects) can take ME 597 and EEE 598. </em>

 <strong>LINK:</strong> [Undergraduate Research in Mechanical Engineering (ME) (Webpage)](https://engineering.purdue.edu/ME/Undergraduate/ResearchOpportunities)
 <br>